martyn82/handbook/docs/_pages/tactics/usability/runtime/maintain-model-of-task.md

 top: tactics
 grandparent: tactics-usability
 parent: tactics-usability-runtime
+excerpt: The task model is used to determine context so the system can have some idea of what the user is attempting and provide various kinds of assistance.
 ---

 The task model is used to determine context so the system can have some idea of what the user is attempting and provide various kinds of assistance.
 For